Golden Glades Interchange: History

-21st century upgrades and rebuilds
+21st Century Upgrades and Reconstruction

-In 2017, the Florida Department of Transportation plans to widen the turnpike connector to I-95 to five lanes, including two lanes from the turnpike and three lanes from the eastbound Palmetto Expressway.
-Three lanes will exit to a relocated off-ramp to State Road 7 while the other three lanes will continue to I-95, which will get another lane between the Golden Glades and Northwest 151st Street.
-The entrance to the southbound express lanes south of the Golden Glades also will be moved 300 feet further south.
-In addition, the eastbound Palmetto ramp to I-95 will be widened to three lanes – two to southbound I-95 and one on a new direct ramp to northbound I-95.
+In 2017, the Florida Department of Transportation (FDOT) planned to widen the turnpike connector to I-95 to five lanes, including two lanes from the turnpike and three lanes from the eastbound Palmetto Expressway.
+Three lanes were to exit to a relocated off-ramp to State Road 7, while the other three lanes would continue to I-95, which would receive an additional lane between the Golden Glades and Northwest 151st Street.
+The entrance to the southbound express lanes south of the Golden Glades was also moved 300 feet further south.
+In addition, the eastbound Palmetto ramp to I-95 was widened to three lanes – two to southbound I-95 and one on a new direct ramp to northbound I-95.